 Funded by: Innovate UK

-The project addresses the detection of bodily secretions, drugs, and explosives at crime scenes, which is partially relevant to the question about research and development in forensic science areas.
+The project addresses the detection of bodily secretions, drugs, and explosives at crime scenes, which is relevant to forensic science advancements, but does not fully cover the range of topics mentioned in the question.